Police Police

 Police Police is a 2010 Indian Telugu-language action film directed by Manmohan Challa and produced by Chandu, Mohan Rao Kalyan Patil and Bhaskar Kandagatla.
 The film stars Prithviraj Sukumaran (in his Telugu debut), Sriram, Kamalinee Mukherjee and Sanjjana in the lead roles.
-The film was released after a two year delay due to problems with releasing the Tamil version, which was later dropped.
+The film was released after a two-year delay due to problems with releasing the Tamil version, which was later dropped.
 The film has been dubbed in Tamil as Kutrappirivu in May 2010.
 The story revolves around two police officers with different ideologies.
 The film was released on 9 April 2010.

 Plot

-SP Ranadheer IPS is a sincere cop who tries to remove wrongdoers, whereas ASP Ravikanth IPS is a corrupt police officer who has tie-ups with antisocial people.
-Ranadheer finds Ravikanth to be the culprit but is unable to prove it.
+SP Ranadheer is a sincere cop who tries to remove wrongdoers, whereas ASP Ravikanth is a corrupt police officer with ties to antisocial people.
+Ranadheer suspects Ravikanth as the culprit but is unable to prove it.
 In the event, he also loses his wife Harika.
 How Ranadheer manages to prove Ravikanth as the culprit forms the rest of the story.